RunarSmith/writeups/hackthebox/medium/zipping/README.md

 </html>
 ```

-Automate the process of this LFI :
+We can automate the process of this LFI with this bash script :

 ```shell
 REMOTE_HTTP_PATH=/var/www/html/